6 Reasons Tow Straps with Hooks Will Kill You

 A tow strap is not for moving a stuck vehicle.

 When you tow a trailer,

 the trailer experiences a consistent application of force from your tow

 vehicle.
 It should be the same with a tow strap.
 No slack in the strap, just steady, even tension.

-When tow straps are rated, they’re rated for the consistent force that should be applied.
-They don’t need to have a large safety factor built in because they are not designed to be yanked.
-Recovery straps have much higher safety factors and also are much less stressful for vehicle occupants in a recovery situation because they have give.
+Recovery straps have much higher safety factors and also are much less stressful for vehicle occupants in a recovery situation because they don't jerk you around.